-Built on the most magnificent scale, Dunstanburgh Castle stands on a remote headland.
+Built on the most magnificent scale, Dunstanburgh Castle stands on a remote headland in Northumberland.

 The focus of fierce fighting during the Wars of the Roses, it was twice besieged and captured by Yorkist forces, but subsequently fell into decay.